austdobe/beertopia/README.md

 #### 1. Clone repo into your code editor.

 #### 2. Open terminal within your workspace and run yarn start.
-The app should open within your default browser.'
+The app should open within your default browser.

 #### 3. Enjoy and leave me feedback.
 You can find me on Linkedin or check out my facebook page.